Kinematics Calibration and Excitation Energy Reconstruction for Solenoidal Spectrometers: Kinematics Calibration

 To achieve this, we use a minimum chi-squared method to determine the calibration parameters $(a, b)$.
 Each data point $(e_j, z_j)$ is assumed to originate from a specific excited state $i$, for which there is a single theoretical curve $f_i$ that provides the best fit.
 The energy $e_j$ is in channel and the $z$-position ($z_j$) is assumed to be known correctly.
 The squared distance between the scaled and offset experimental energy and the theoretical energy is given by:

 The calibration parameters $(a, b)$ are obtained by minimizing the sum of squared distances for all data points:

 A threshold ($\tau$) is introduced to exclude contributions from noise or unknown states.
-Data points for which the distance $|d_{ij}|$ exceeds this threshold are discarded.
-The minimization of $\chi^2$ is performed while simultaneously maximizing the number of valid data points ($N$) that satisfy the condition $|d_{ij}| < \tau$.
+Data points for which the distance $|d_{ij}|$ exceeds this threshold are not counted as valid.
+The minimization of $\chi^2$ implicitly maximize the number of valid data points ($N$) that satisfy the condition $|d_{ij}| < \tau$.

-This method not only ensures accurate calibration of the experimental energy scale by leveraging the theoretical curves of known states but also effectively handles data for the forward angles, where bending occurs.
+This method ensures accurate calibration of the experimental energy by leveraging the theoretical curves of known states.
 Even at small center-of-mass scattering angles, where $E$-$Z$ curves may overlap and bending becomes significant, this approach maintains reliability by identifying the best-fitting theoretical curve for each data point.